7wick/covid-vaccine-finder-india/README.md

     > curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
     > python3 get-pip.py

-# Enhancements
+# Enhancements (TODO)
-For now it works perfectly fine, for all the districts in the state of Uttar Pradesh and also any other district, if you know the district id of that district.
+For now it works perfectly fine, for all the districts in India.
 I have to work upon:
-1. Making it pan India
+1. Provide the list fo districts of the input state, to the user. if asked by the user.
-2. Have some UI for it
+2. Get a UI for it and host it.
+(Need help on this!)

 Note: You can ask me the district id, if you do not know!